Post: What Is the EU AI Act? A Compliance Reference for HR and Recruiting Teams

 Misconception 3: “Rules-based automation is covered by the Act.”

 Incorrect.
 The Act’s definition of “AI system” targets machine-learning and statistical inference systems — not deterministic, rules-based automation.
-Workflow sequences that execute fixed conditional logic (if application received, then send confirmation email; if stage advances, then trigger next step) are not AI systems under the Act’s technical definition.
-This distinction matters for compliance scoping and is a practical reason to build your AI and automation tools that shape candidate experience on a documented, rules-based automation foundation.
+Workflow sequences that execute fixed conditional logic (if application received, send confirmation; if stage advances, trigger next step) are not AI systems under the Act’s technical definition.
+This distinction has real impact on compliance scoping and is a practical reason to build recruiting operations on a documented, rules-based automation foundation.

 Misconception 4: “Compliance is a one-time certification.”

 Incorrect.
 The Act mandates ongoing post-market monitoring, incident reporting, and documentation maintenance.
 Compliance is a continuous operational discipline, not a deployment-day checkbox.
-Forrester research consistently identifies ongoing governance as the most underinvested component of enterprise AI programs.
+Ongoing governance is consistently the most underinvested component of enterprise AI programs.

 Misconception 5: “August 2026 is far away — this can wait.”

 Incorrect.
 Building a quality management system, securing technical documentation from vendors, establishing human oversight processes, and registering systems in the EU database are multi-month operational projects.
-Organizations beginning compliance work in mid-2026 will not finish in time.
-The implementation window is finite and contracting.
+Organizations that begin compliance work in mid-2026 will not finish in time.
+The implementation window is finite and contracting now.

 How Automation Infrastructure Reduces Compliance Risk